skanur/Puzzle/README.md

 11. Similarly, you can create another executable configuration for `puzzlediff_cpp`.
 Just choose to add new `Application` after you click `Run-Configure Launches`.
 You can switch between any executable configurations by selecting `Run->Current Launch Configuration`.

 12. You can change the arguments to your executables at any time by clicking `Run->Configure Launches` and editing your launch configuration.

+13. Every time you need to work on a different machine, you have to repeat the steps above.

 13. **WARNING**: This repo will be deleted after the exercise assessment without any prior notice.
 If you want a copy of it, fork it **privately**.
 Forking it publicly will automatically void your entire team!